u16052642/thrive_erp_documentation/documentation-16.0/content/applications/finance/accounting/get_started/multi_currency.rst

   :align: center
   :alt: The extra fields related to foreign currencies.

-When reconciling, Odoo displays both the foreign currency amount and the equivalent amount in your company's main currency.
+When reconciling, Thrive Bureau ERP displays both the foreign currency amount and the equivalent amount in your company's main currency.

 .. _multi-currency/mca-exch-entries: